libsdl-org/libtiff/doc/functions/TIFFWarning.rst

 returns a reference to the previous warning handler function.

-:c:func:`TIFFWarningHandlerExtR` returns an integer as "stop" to control the call of furhter warning handler functions within :c:func:`TIFFWarningExtR`:
+:c:func:`TIFFWarningHandlerExtR` returns an integer as "stop" to control the call of further warning handler functions within :c:func:`TIFFWarningExtR`:

   - 0: both functions :c:func:`TIFFWarningHandler` and :c:func:`TIFFWarningHandlerExt` are called.
   - non-zero: no further warning message function is called.